laserware/dominator/README.md

 Finding a single element or multiple elements in the DOM isn't _that_ bad.

-Assuming you have this markup:
+Assuming you have this HTML:

 ```html
 <div role="grid" aria-colcount="6">